 As two of the biggest groups responsible for our surplus horse problem, Quarter Horse and Thoroughbred breed associations register over one million foals a year, making it no surprise that the majority of U.S. horses ending up in slaughter plants are Quarter Horses and Thoroughbreds.
 To add insult to injury, these breed groups are often comprised of folks who would rather support horse slaughter – a convenient and profitable avenue to legally dispose of their equine rejects – rather than take personal responsibility for their animals.
 So these magnificent creatures, who have done nothing wrong except to grow older or not meet their performance expectations, are rewarded with terrible, inhumane deaths at the hands of foreign slaughter plants.

-Hopefully all of that will change with the Safeguard American Food Exports (SAFE) Act, which, if passed, would prevent the transport of American horses across U.S. borders, thus keeping them out of the slaughter pipeline.
+Hopefully, all of that will change with the Safeguard American Food Exports (SAFE) Act, which, if passed, would prevent the transport of American horses across U.S. borders, thus keeping them out of the slaughter pipeline.
 One of the arguments supporting this bill is that since American horses are not raised for food and are often given a wide variety of drugs and veterinary treatments over the course of their lives, their meat poses a risk to human health.
-While SAFE, which was introduced on March 12, 2013 in a previous session of Congress, was sadly not enacted, it was just reintroduced last week under bi-partisan support.
+While SAFE, which was introduced on March 12, 2013, in a previous session of Congress, was sadly not enacted, it was just reintroduced last week under bi-partisan support.

 So once this bill becomes law (fingers crossed), and once slaughter is no longer a convenient “dumping ground” for unscrupulous breeders and owners, what does our country do with all the unwanted horses?
 While there are a plethora of amazing horse rescue organizations tirelessly working to save as many homeless equines as possible, can we really rescue our way out of this problem?
 I doubt it.

 Then there’s the option of human euthanasia.
 If given no other choice, most loving, responsible horse owners would rather put their horses to sleep than have them end up at a slaughter facility, right?
-Certainly I would rather have had Siri put down by a veterinarian rather than give him to that poor excuse of a human being with dollar signs in his eyes.
+Certainly, I would rather have had Siri put down by a veterinarian rather than give him to that poor excuse of a human being with dollar signs in his eyes.
 But what do you do when euthanizing one horse can cost upwards of $300-$800 and you’re stuck with a stable-full of old, chronically injured or unwanted animals no one will buy and no rescue can take?

 Since I’ve been out of the horse world for many years, I figured I should get an educated perspective from someone who understands the current state of affairs when it comes to this topic.
 So I consulted with Darrith Russell, a long-time horsewoman and rescuer who is also the co-founder of Bearfoot Ranch, a non-profit therapeutic equestrian center and rescue facility for abused or neglected horses here in Georgia.
 Needless to say, I got quite a reality check.

 “It’s literally a war,” Darrith said.
 “The recession hit us really hard and a lot of horses were misplaced, with not enough homes for all of them.
-I was glad to hear there were no longer slaughter houses in the U.S., but after going through the recession and seeing what happens when there are no place for horses that are broken, old and nobody wants, it really does sort of change your mind.
+I was glad to hear there were no longer slaughterhouses in the U.S., but after going through the recession and seeing what happens when there are no places for horses that are broken, old and nobody wants, it really does sort of change your mind.
 You start looking at it and going, ‘what’s worse, death or starvation?’
 So it really has presented a problem with the horse industry and a bad one, and the ones that are suffering the worst are the animals themselves.”

 She continued, “I can’t tell you how many people have called me in tears because they have this horse they’ve raised from a baby who they absolutely love, but they’ve lost their job, their home, they can’t feed the horse and they have no recourse.
 So you know what happens to those horses?
 They go to auction and from auction they might go to some breeder who buys them for a bargain and thinks they’re going to breed them and make money.
 So now you have crossbred horses that aren’t worth anything, basically just dog food on a hoof.
 Horse slaughter is sad but I have to say I’m not totally against it, I’m against the cruelty of it…that just horrifies me.”